 The City of Edinburgh Council’s Culture Service comprises of the following teams.
-The Service works with a variety of external agencies, including Scottish Enterprise, ETAG, Event Scotland and Creative Scotland, Scottish Government, Essential Edinburgh and Marketing Edinburgh.
+The Service works with a variety of external agencies, including Scottish Enterprise, ETAG, Event Scotland and Creative Scotland, Scottish Government, and Essential Edinburgh.

 The Team takes the lead in delivering the Culture Plan by providing information and advice to anyone involved in cultural initiatives, and by helping with funding or access to funding.
 It also connects representatives from the arts and culture community, fostering relationships that deliver cultural excellence and contribute to the city’s local, national and global reputation.